 Focus on: “Engaged Sessions” and “Key Events” (conversions).
 If a PR hit brings 10,000 visitors but the average engagement time is only 0.02 seconds, the data here is quite clear that the placement was a flop, no matter how high the impression count was.

 The days of blanket PR are gone.
-Today, data is the secret to figuring out who exactly your audience is and what makes them get engaged.
+Today, data is the secret to figuring out exactly who your audience is and what gets them engaged.

 By looking at demographic data, psychographic data (values and lifestyle), and behavioral patterns, you can pretty much forget about broad categories and target specific, high-value segments.